As promised, I’m returning to our series covering data science programming languages, this time-sharing resources for Julia.

 In addition, a more complete list of packages available for Julia can be found in this sister site to the official Julia organisation.
 There should be at least one option available there for most operations or visualisations you need to achieve:

-Resources for R: Join the tribe at JuliaCon conference
+Resources for Julia: Join the tribe at JuliaCon conference

 As mentioned previously, the Julia ecosystem & community is less developed than the longer standing groups for R & Python.
 In terms of conferences to attend, this means that although a few existing data science conference will include some material on Julia (as QCon did in March), dedicated Julia conferences are still US-centric.